The Who Collection

-The Who Collection is a compilation album by The Who, released in 1985.
+The Who Collection is a compilation album by the English rock band the Who, released on 30 September 1985 by Polydor Records.
 It is notable for containing a unique remix of "Won't Get Fooled Again" and for being one of the few compact disc appearances of the extended version of "Magic Bus".

 The original vinyl release was a double LP package.
 On compact disc it first appeared as a double-CD set, then later as two single individually numbered volumes.